inex/ixp-manager-docs-md/docs/features/system-validation.md

 ### Web interface

-Within IXP Manager, the Validation UI is controlled by the `IXP_FE_FRONTEND_DISABLED_VALIDATION` setting which is active by default.
-When this is enabled, a link to the System Validation is shown in the administrator left menu.
+Within IXP Manager, a link to the System Validation is shown in the administrator left menu.

 When you click this link, you'll see a `Run Validations` button, which when clicked will redirect you to a results page which will auto-update as validation results are reported.